SuperblocksHQ/ethereum-studio/packages/editor/templates/Crypto Pizzas/README.md

 Adding the `is` keyword after the contract name allows a contract to derive all non-private members from the named external contract including internal functions and state variables.
 In this example, `CryptoPizza` inherits from the external `IERC721` and `ERC165` contracts.

 The `using A for B` directive is a method for attaching library functions to a Solidity type.
-In this case the [Zeppelin SafeMath](https://docs.openzeppelin.com/contracts/2.x/api/math.html) library that adds overflow checks to any use of the `uint256` type.
+In this case the [OpenZeppelin Contracts SafeMath](https://docs.openzeppelin.com/contracts/2.x/api/math.html) library that adds overflow checks to any use of the `uint256` type.

 This contract introduces [constant variables](https://solidity.readthedocs.io/en/latest/contracts.html#constant-state-variables), these work in a similar way to other programming languages, but constants are not allowed to access storage, blockchain, or execution data, or make calls to external contracts.